whats-this/owo.py/README.md

 # Instructions

 1. Gain a API key in order to be actually able to use the service.
-2. Run the command `pip install http://github.com/whats-this/owo.py/archive/master.zip`.
+2. Run the command `pip install owo`.
 3. Check the usage below to find some basic examples of how to use the script.

 ### Mobile Devices